RatInABox-Lab/RatInABox/readme.md

 * `"top_hat"`: circular receptive field, max firing rate within, min firing rate otherwise
 * `"one_hot"`: the closest palce cell to any given location is established.
 This and only this cell fires.

-This last place cell type, `"one_hot"` is prticularly useful as it essentially rediscretises space and tabularises the state space (gridworld again).
+This last place cell type, `"one_hot"` is particularly useful as it essentially rediscretises space and tabularises the state space (gridworld again).
 This can be used to effortlessly contrast and compare learning algorithms acting over continuous vs discrete state spaces.

 #### `PlaceCell()` geometry
 Choose how you want place cells to interact with walls in the environment.
 We provide three types of geometries.